BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 the answer is **Launch Configuration**, it can use all the others inside it, which can be used by it to create the new instances.

 > A radio station runs a contest where every day at noon they make an announcement that generates an immediate spike in traffic that requires 8 EC2 instances to process.
-All other times the webside requires 2 EC2 instances.\
+All other times the website requires 2 EC2 instances.\
 > Which is the most cost effective way to meet these requirements?
 >
 > - Create an Auto scaling Group with a minimum Capacity of 2 and scale up based on CPU utilization.